autowarefoundation/autoware-mih-dbw-interface/README.md

 - The HighLevelControlCommand interface should send at a rate of 40Hz minimum.
 - The HighLevelControlCommand interface consists of the following data fields:
   - stamp
-    - Timestamp value in nanoseconds or the unit defined by the system.
+    - Timestamp value in nanoseconds or the unit defined by the system
     - velocity
   - Desired vehicle speed in m/s
     - float32